• Skip to main content

 chicken breasts smoking on a pit boss pellet grill

-• Continue smoking the chicken breasts, rotating occasionally, until the internal temperature of each breast reaches 150-155°F internally.
+• Continue smoking the chicken breasts, rotating and flipping occasionally, until the internal temperature of each breast reaches 150-155°F internally.
 This may take about 45 minutes.

 chicken breasts smoking on a pit boss